In a world and industry that increasingly seems to be embracing the concept that bigger is better, being small can have its advantages.

 Photography by Monique D’Eon

-That’s the theory behind the new Harbour South Pharmasave, which can be seen as a smaller relative of a much larger Pharmasave nearby – Spears and MacLeod in Yarmouth, Nova Scotia.
+That’s the theory behind Harbour South Pharmasave, which can be seen as a smaller relative of a much larger Pharmasave nearby – Spears and MacLeod in Yarmouth, Nova Scotia.

 Pharmacist David Cogan recently purchased the larger Pharmasave, one of the biggest pharmacies in the Atlantic region with a large dispensary and front shop containing an extensive home healthcare department.
 The pharmacy is located about three blocks from a medical clinic housing half a dozen doctors in a municipality that has one of the largest concentrations of pharmacies in its trading area in the province.